 - 4 Medium or 6 small baking potatoes (pre-baked at 180°C/ 350°F/ GM4 for around 75-90 minutes until the inside is soft when a knife is pushed through)

-- 3 tbsp Groundnut oil (or other flavourless oil)
+- 3 tablespoon Groundnut oil (or other flavourless oil)

-- 1 tbsp Curry powder (I used Madras)
+- 1 tablespoon Curry powder (I used Madras)

 For the Onion Salad:

 - ½ White onion

 - ½ Tomato

 - Small handful fresh coriander

 For the Cucumber & Mint Raita:

 - 3 tablespoon Plain yoghurt (unsweetened)